Manzood/Pac-Man/README.md

 A clone of Pac-Man, written in C during my first year of college, using the library SDL2.

-Can be run using the executable file provided.
-However, this executable file had been built on a linux Ubuntu distribution, so compatibility with your system will vary.
-Compilation in C can be done if the SDL2 library is installed, which can bewith further ease using the Makefile provided.
+Compilation in C can be done if the SDL2 library is installed.
-The remaining assets, used or unused, are also provided in this repository.
+The remaining assets used are also provided in this repository.
-You should be able to build it on another system with the SDL2 and TTF libraries installed.
+You should be able to build it regardless of OS as long as the SDL2 and TTF libraries installed.

 There are various tutorials for installing SDL2 on your computer, which will be required to run the code in this project The main website for SDL2 is linked here: